mransan/raft/doc/replication_performance.md

-### Logs data structure
+### Functional log replication in RAFT

 The RAFT protocol is a consensus protocol for a log base data structure.
 In short each server in the RAFT cluster should eventually have the same log data structure.

-The RAFT protocol is based on leader election.
-The initial part of the protocol consists in deciding which server will be the leader.
-From then on, the leader server is responsible to append first new log entries and getting them replicated on all the other servers (also called faollowers).
+The RAFT protocol is based on leader election; the initial phase of the protocol consists in deciding which server will be the leader.
+From then on, the leader server is responsible to append new log entries to both its internal log and to all the follower servers.

+In this post we will look at a practical performance problem related to implementing log replication both efficiently and using solely functional data structure.

 **Log Entry data structure**

 ```OCaml
 type log_entry = {